inverse-inc/packetfence-dhcp-forwarder/forwarder/README.md

 packetfence-forwarder
 ==============
 Part of the PacketFence-Forwarder, 'packetfence-forwarder' sends captured UDP packets from a listening device to a destination host and port.
-Takes it's configuration from the Packetfence-Forwarder.toml file.
+Takes it's configuration from the PacketFence-Forwarder.toml file.

 Microsoft Windows based system
 ------------------------------
-An installer is provided for an easy step-by-step installation, setup and configuration of the PacketFence-Packetfence-Forwarder on Microsoft Windows based system.
+An installer is provided for an easy step-by-step installation, setup and configuration of the PacketFence-PacketFence-Forwarder on Microsoft Windows based system.

 More information about it can be found [here](https://github.com/inverse-inc/packetfence-forwarder#packetfence-forwarder).